 We have replaced regular meetings with virtual meetings where possible.
 Digital access to public meetings is provided as usual for those who wish to participate in or observe meetings remotely, and we encourage people to use this facility.

-On 28 July 2020 it was decided that all meetings with advisory and consultative groups will be held remotely until the end of 2020.
+On 13 November 2020 it was agreed that all meetings with advisory and consultative groups will be held remotely until 31 March 2021.

 The Foundation closed its London office on 16 March 2020.
 Board members and staff are working from home and can be reached via email or phone as usual.
 Calls to the switchboard (+44 (0)20 7246 6410) will be answered as normal and messages passed on to the relevant staff members.